Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Introduction

-Our work is related to recent efforts to develop exact tailored methods for DAG learning from continuous data.\ \cite{xiang2013lasso} show that $A^{\ast}$-lasso algorithm tailored for DAG structure learning from continuous data with $\ell_1$-regularization is more effective than the previous approaches based on dynamic programming \citep[e.g.,][]{silander2006simple} that are suitable for both discrete and continuous data.\ \cite{park2017bayesian} develop a mathematical program for DAG structure learning with $\ell_1$ regularization. \cite{manzour2019integer} improve and extend the formulation by \cite{park2017bayesian} for DAG learning from continuous data with both $\ell_0$ and $\ell_1$ regularizations.
+Our work is related to recent efforts to develop exact tailored methods for DAG learning from continuous data.\ \cite{xiang2013lasso} show that $A^{\ast}$-lasso algorithm tailored for DAG structure learning from continuous data with $\ell_1$-regularization, which introduces a penalty on the sum of absolute values of the arc weights, is more effective than the previous approaches based on dynamic programming \citep[e.g.,][]{silander2006simple} that are suitable for both discrete and continuous data.\ \cite{park2017bayesian} develop a mathematical program for DAG structure learning with $\ell_1$ regularization. \cite{manzour2019integer} improve and extend the formulation by \cite{park2017bayesian} for DAG learning from continuous data with both $\ell_0$ and $\ell_1$ regularizations.
 The numerical experiments by \cite{manzour2019integer} demonstrate that as the number of nodes grows, their MIQP formulation outperforms $A^{\ast}$-lasso and the existing IP methods; this improvement is both in terms of reducing the IP optimality gap, when the algorithm is stopped due to a time limit, and in terms of computational time, when the instances can be solved to optimality.
 In light of these recent efforts, the current paper makes important contributions to this problem at the intersection of statistics and optimization.